serverless/serverless/docs/getting-started.md

 If you don’t already have **[Node 6 or higher installed](./docs/providers/aws/guide/installation.md)** on your machine, you’ll need to do that first.

-Next, simply run the ‘serverless’ command and follow the prompts.
+Once you have the Serverless Framework installed, simply run the ‘serverless’ command and follow the prompts.
+In no time you will have deployed your first serverless app using the Serverless Framework **[CLI](./providers/)** and configured your Serverless Framework **[Dashboard](./dashboard/)** account to automatically monitor your serverless app, generate alerts, and much more.

 ```bash
 # Create and deploy a new service/project